 Despite the university’s response, uncertainty remains among those affected by the initial health concerns.
 Although CSU has taken measures to improve the building’s infrastructure and air quality, there are few answers about the long-term impact on the health of staff and students who reported symptoms.

-As the Physiology Building remains closed and no official report has been released, many are left waiting for answers and a concrete acknowledgment from the university.
+As the Physiology Building remains largely closed to the public and no official report has been released, many are left waiting for answers and a concrete acknowledgment from the university.

 Reach Sophie Webb at news@collegian.com or on Twitter @sophgwebb.